-Flat tyres or slow punctures after having received a puncture repair, replacement inner tube and/or tyre, tubeless conversion or tubeless tyre replacement are not covered under any warranty, unless there is evidence that the puncture repair patch or any supplied parts have failed and caused the flat tyre or slow puncture.
-This is because punctures can occur at anytime and no tyre, inner tube or tubeless conversion is puncture proof.
+Flat tyres or slow punctures after having received a puncture repair, replacement inner tube and/or tyre, tubeless conversion or tubeless tyre replacement are not covered under any warranty.
+Wear and tear to consumable parts such as brake pads/blocks, gear cables and brake cables are not covered.

 HANDOVER , SCOPE AND JOB ESTIMATIONS:

 Bikes that are, in my opinion, too dirty to work on will be refused.